MaterializeInc/demos/antennas-postgres/README.md

 1. Postgres, where all the base data resides.
 2. Materialize to process and serve the antenna's performance.
-3. Helper process to generate the antennas random data and initialize Materialize
+3. Helper process to generate the antennas random data and initialize Materialize.
 4. Node.js GraphQL API connects to Materialize using [subscribe](https://materialize.com/docs/sql/subscribe/#conceptual-framework).
 5. React front-end displaying the information using GraphQL subscriptions.
-6. Microservice deploying and pushing helper antennas when performance is low
+6. Microservice deploying and pushing helper antennas when performance is low.

 _Our source, Postgres, could be alternatively replaced with any other [Materialize source](https://materialize.com/docs/sql/create-source/#conceptual-framework)_